particle-iot/docs/src/content/reference/tracker/tracker-configuration.md

 Here's an example of how you set up a custom schema and use it from firmware.
 It includes many of the available types of data.

+{{box op="start" cssClass="boxed warningBox"}}
+It is recommended that you experiment with custom configurations and schemas is a dedicated test product.
+It can be difficult to successfully remove the custom configuration and schema data from all devices and the cloud, which causes harmless but mildly annoying warnings when changing the configuration after removing a custom schema.
+{{box op="end"}}

 ### Schema - Example

 {{> codebox content="/assets/files/tracker/test-schema-fragment.json" format="json" height="400"}}